INSaFLU/insaflu_docs/docs/data_analysis.rst

 		input: single- or paired-end reads (fastq.gz format) (e.g., sample_L001_R1_001.fastq.gz and sample_L001_R2_001.fastq.gz for Illumina paired-end reads)

+		ILLUMINACLIP: To clip the Illumina adapters from the input file using the adapter sequences.
+ILLUMINACLIP:<ADAPTER_FILE>:3:30:10:6:true

+		HEADCROP: Cut the specified number of bases from the start of the read.
+Range: [0:100].
+If value equal to 0 this parameter is excluded.

+		CROP: Cut the read to a specified length.
+Range: [0:400].
+If value equal to 0 this parameter is excluded.

 		SLIDINGWINDOW: perform a sliding window trimming, cutting once the average quality within the window falls below a threshold (default: SLIDINGWINDOW:5:20, where 5 refers to window and 20 to the minimum average quality)

 		LEADING: cut bases off the start of a read, if below a threshold quality (default: LEADING:3).
 This will allow discarding bases with very quality or N bases (quality score of 2 or less).